falon/LDAP-IMAPExplorer/README.md

 Bootstrap modalbox is linked directly on html and as needed on modal.css.

 ## Install
-- enter in the folder you create to contain this project.
+- enter in the DOCUMENT ROOT of your web server.
 - Git clone this project.
+- Install the "falon-common" shared HTML library
-- Move `style.css` and `ajaxsbmt.js` in `DOCUMENT_ROOT/include` dir.
-Copy `config.php-default` in `config.php` and configure it as your need.
+- Move `style.css` and `ajaxsbmt.js` in `DOCUMENT_ROOT/include` dir, if your didn't install the "falon-common" by RPM.
+- Copy `config.php-default` in `config.php` and configure it as your need.
 - `composer require phpoffice/phpspreadsheet`
 - mkdir tmp
 - chown apache tmp